BlockchainCommons/developer-web-site/_pages/envelope-gstp-tech.md

 ## Step 6: Wrap the Content

-All Envelope assertions apply to a subject.
-That means that whenever you want something to apply to the entire contents of an Envelope, and not just the subject, you need to wrap it, essentially creating a new Envelope with the entirety of the previous Envelope as the subject.
+All Gordian Envelope assertions apply to a subject.
+That means that whenever you want something to apply to the entire contents of an envelope, and not just the subject, you need to wrap it, essentially creating a new envelope with the entirety of the previous envelope as the subject.
 Wrapping the envelope-to-date is the next step.

 <img src="/assets/images/gstp-ex-6.jpeg" style="border: 1px solid gray !important">

 ## Step 7: Sign the Wrapped Envelope

-With the Envelope now wrapped, the sender can sign the entire contents with the private key matching the public key that's included in the contents.
+With the envelope now wrapped, the sender can sign the entire contents with the private key matching the public key that's included in the contents.

 <img src="/assets/images/gstp-ex-7.jpeg" style="border: 1px solid gray !important">

 ## Step 8: Wrap the Envelope Again

-The Envelope is now wrapped a second time.
-This is so that when encryption is applied, it applies to the entire Envelope.
+The envelope is now wrapped a second time.
+This is so that when encryption is applied, it applies to the entire envelope.
 Otherwise, it would only apply to the subject, which does not include the brand-new signature.
 This wrapping creates the foundation for the Encryption layer.

 <img src="/assets/images/gstp-ex-8.jpeg" style="border: 1px solid gray !important">